fsantanna-no/ce0-old/README.md

 - The owner is a variable that lives in the stack.
 - When the owner goes out of scope, the allocated memory is automatically deallocated.
+- Ownership can be transferred in three ways:
+    - Assigning the owner to another variable, which becomes the new owner.
+    - Passing the owner to a function call argument, which becomes the new owner.
+    - Returning the owner from a function call to an assignee, which becomes the new owner.

-All rules are verified at compile time, i.e., there are not runtime checks or overheads.
+All rules are verified at compile time, i.e., there are no runtime checks or extra overheads.

-The ownership can be transferred with an assignment, invalidating any further accesses to the original owner:
+### Ownership transfer

+An ownership transfer invalidates the original owner and rejects further accesses to it:

 ```
 {